How To Get Promoted Sooner

 It’s a bit counterintuitive.
 Maybe even uncomfortable at first.

-You must be so committed to your development that you are willing to be vulnerable about what you don’t know and are working on to get promoted.
+Be so committed to your development that you are vulnerable about what you don’t know and are working on to get promoted.
 This requires a bit of strategic thinking around your strengths and weaknesses…and which to share.
 But before you start sharing, you must understand a few things.
 When I say understand, I don’t mean half-heartedly.
 I mean the cold, hard, firm grasp on reality kind of understanding.
-This is how you begin to win.
+This is how you begin to win.Â

-• What do they think you need to demonstrate to move up?
+- What do the people responsible for chosing the person in your next role think you need to demonstrate to move up?Â

-• What must you deliver?
+- What must you deliver?Â

-• How must you be perceived and how does that need to shift from how you are perceived today?
-AND, who is doing the perceiving…whose vote matters?
+- How must you be perceived and how does that need to shift from how you are perceived today?
+AND, who is doing the perceiving…whose vote matters?Â

-2. Start setting priorities for what you need to (and want to) work on.
+2. Start setting priorities for what you need to (and want to) work on.Â

 This requires humility, a willingness to be vulnerable, openness to others’ input, and a willingness to work on the things you need.
 Pick the top 3.
 No more, to start.

-Sharing what you are working on and asking for help is the single biggest thing that will drive your development and help you get promoted.
-I’ve seen it work over and over again.
 If you want a coach to help you create a strategy to get to your next role – or get you off the sidelines, or if you’ve got a direct report with potential who seems to be stuck in the mire, call us.
 It’s what we do.